pedrokkrause/physics_sandbox/README.md

 # Physics Sandbox

 **Physics Sandbox** is a minimal, extensible Python engine for simulating classical mechanics using only Newton’s laws.
-Build particle–spring systems, add custom forces, and watch complex rotational behaviors—like precession, nutation, and the intermediate-axis theorem—emerge naturally, without directly using the formulas of rotational mechanics.
+Build particle–spring systems, add custom forces, and watch complex rotational behaviors - like precession, nutation, and the intermediate-axis theorem - emerge naturally, without directly using the formulas of rotational mechanics.

 https://github.com/user-attachments/assets/303774ed-6e29-48f2-ba16-f0718d8c103e